box-project/box/doc/configuration.md

 The key-pass (string, boolean) setting is used to specify the passphrase for the private key.
 If a string is provided, it will be used as is as the passphrase.
 If true is provided, you will be prompted for the passphrase.

-The main (string) setting is used to specify the file (relative to base-path) that will be run when the PHAR is executed from the command line.
-If the file was not added by any of the other file adding settings, it will be automatically added after it has been compacted and had its placeholder values replaced.
-The shebang line #! will be automatically removed if present.

 The map (array) setting is used to change where some (or all) files are stored inside the PHAR.
 The key is a beginning of the relative path that will be